Cambridge Cultural Finance Forum 2026

 Cambridge Cultural Finance Conference.

-The Cambridge Cultural Finance Conference brings together people who don’t usually share a room, let alone a balance sheet.
+The Cambridge Cultural Finance Forum brings together people who don’t usually share a room, let alone a balance sheet.

 We’ll get into all the uncomfortable bits: new financial models, shifting power dynamics, and whether ‘sustainability’ in culture actually means survival, or something more ambitious.
 The goal isn’t just to keep the lights on, but to figure out who controls the switch, and what we’re illuminating in the first place.